This post may contain affiliate links.

 You need to do a bit of research and find out where the backpackers are staying, the main budget accommodation streets are packed with hotels and guest houses.
 You just get yourself to the right part of town and start knocking on doors.
 Most of these places won’t even have websites.

 TIP: Send an adult, solo, to look for rooms if you are happy to take a 2 person room for your whole family.
-Find out the price before they realise you have kids, they can’t backtrack and inflate prices so easily that way.
+Find out the price before they realise you have kids, they usually don’t backtrack and inflate prices that way because you agree a price for the room, not the number of guests.
 This ploy has worked for us a few times.

 In Central America we finally found that AirBnb would work for us, we scored a lovely little villa for a month in Antigua for $30/night.
 AirBnb is looking fairly promising for Spain, too.